 If your budget is a little larger, and you want to help your homesteading loved one really get ahead of the game, then help them purchase solar panels to have renewable energy.

-Actually, we are making this investment this year.
+We are making this investment this year.
 I am really excited and can’t wait to share our experience with you guys.
 This is a gift that could certainly help with being more self-sufficient and save a lot of money, too.

 9. Greenhouse Kit

 A greenhouse is an invaluable piece of a homestead.
-We actually have 2.
+We have 2.
 One is a cold frame and the other is heated.
 I use it to grow veggies in the winter, seedlings, and my fodder year-round so it doesn’t smell in my house.

 Believe me, there are many uses for a greenhouse around a homestead.
 You could build your loved one a greenhouse.
 However, buying them a kit simplifies the building process usually.